3.10 Character Advancement and Gaining Levels

 In addition, some irregular advancements happen at specific levels:

 - At 3rd level, and every 6 levels thereafter, you increase any two of your attributes by 1 (see Attributes).
+At 21st level, you increase two of your attributes by 2 instead.

 - At 4th level, and every 3 levels thereafter, your character rank increases (see Character Rank).